KREUZBERG ON FIRE or WHERE IT ALL BEGAN: MAY 1 RIOTS

 People were coming in throngs to listen to Schulze´s story of woe and once they were there, why not have a beer to cool down in the summer heat?
 Schulze could hardly keep up with the orders and his voice must have been getting hoarse from the talking and the smoke hanging inside.

-A 19th-century Berlin working-class family living in a Kellerwohnung (cellar flat) in Mitte: most probably one room onyl with no window.
-It is kind unlikely that the children survived.
-(Image was part of the Berliner Ortskrankenkasse´s study into the living conditions).
+A 19th-century Berlin working-class family living in a Kellerwohnung (cellar flat) in Mitte: most probably one room only with no window.
+It is highly possible that none of the children int his photo survived until their adolescence.
+(Image was part of the Berliner Ortskrankenkasse’s study into the living conditions).

 By the evening the crowd grew so big and so angry that it was no longer possible to ignore it.
 The section of Oranienstraße up to Moritzplatz was getting choc-a-bloc with people.
 After the local police force failed to get the situation under control, twelve mounted Schutzleute (armed and trained police forces) were sent to deal with the upset citizens.
 Schulze was ordered to remove the offending posters, which he eventually did, but that did not help much.
 The crowd, full with anger AND beer, was turning into a mob.